 - Oops!Something went wrong.Please try again later.

-Here we go with a rare Single Game NFL DFS slate for Thursday Night Football of Week 8.
-Tonight’s matchup is between the Panthers and Falcons with Carolina listed as a two-point home favorite with an over/under of 51.5.
+Here we go with the Single Game NFL DFS slate for Monday Night Football of Week 10.
+Today’s matchup is between the Patriots and Falcons with New England checking in as a 7.5 point road favorite.
+The over/under currently rests at 47 total points.
+Kickoff is scheduled for 8:20 ET.

 We’ll highlight the top picks and best bargains to assemble a cash-inducing lineup.
 On top of that, the “additional notes” section will feature several tournament selections while adding context to the rest of this slate.

-We will be producing these articles for Thursday and Monday primetime matchups every week, so be sure to bookmark the Rotoworld Daily page for those occasions - not to mention all the other fantastic daily fantasy content.
+We will be producing these articles for Thursday, Sunday, and Monday Night Football matchups, so be sure to bookmark the NBC Sports EDGE DFS Page for those occasions - not to mention all the other fantastic daily fantasy content.

 Editor's Note: Looking for an added edge?
 Dominate all season long with our DFS Toolkit.
 Use our Lineup Optimizer to come up with winning lineups for DraftKings, FanDuel, and Yahoo!
 Click here for more!